Outlined below are policies that govern the management of metadata and files stored in the Open Research Online (ORO) repository.

 - ORO is the institutional repository of research publications for The Open University

-- Content deposited in ORO is restricted to:
+- Publications collected in ORO are restricted to:

 - research publications which meet the Frascati Definition of Research

-- Other outputs from research may be included on a case-by-case basis to support the mission of The Open University
+- research publications which do not meet the Frascati Definition may be included on a case-by-case basis to support the mission of The Open University (See Content Guidance)

 - unpublished ‘pre-prints’, including those that have not been peer reviewed